 This loss percentage is just based on what percentage of overall accounts over the last twelve months made or lost money.

-It’s a well-known fact that most derivatives trader lose money.
+It’s a well-known fact that most derivatives traders lose money.
 That’s just risk.
-But most are tyre kickers, dreams, gamblers and with the crypto boom bringing new traders to the game, inexperienced.
+But most are tyre kickers, dreams, gamblers and with the crypto trading boom bringing new traders to the game, inexperienced.